pyinstaller/pyinstaller/doc/spec-files.rst

 You modify the spec file to pass additional values to ``Analysis`` and to ``EXE``.

+.. _adding files to the bundle:

 Adding Files to the Bundle
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To add files to the bundle, you create a list that describes the files
 and supply it to the ``Analysis`` call.
-To find the data files at run-time, see `Run-time Information`_.
+To find the data files at run-time, see :ref:`Run-time Information`.

+.. _adding data files:

 Adding Data Files
 ------------------